Pre-opening restaurant leads FAQ's

 12) What are “Former Site” and “Former Owner”?

-Former Site is the prior business name at that address when available.
-Former Owner is the prior operator or ownership entity when available.
+Former Site is the prior business name at that address.
+Former Owner is the prior operator or ownership entity.

 This context helps teams understand whether a location is a true new build, a rebrand, or a takeover.
 It can also support internal workflows for credit departments by providing additional operational context when evaluating a new account.